 What would Lisbon be without its streetcars?
-Part of its charm derives from this means of transport that travels both the avenues and the narrowest slopes.
+Part of its charm derives from this means of transport that runs along the avenues as well as the narrowest slopes.
 This line departs from Plaça Martim Moniz a short distance from Praça do Rossio.
 Along the way, the 28 touches the city's most famous landmarks: the Basílica da Estrela, Rua da Conceição (a central street just a stone's throw from the Rua Augusta Arch and Praça do Comércio), the cathedral, the belvederes and the Igreja de São Vicente de Fora.

-Chiado is a very nice shopping area that in the past was the nerve center of Portuguese Romanticism.
+Chiado is a beautiful shopping area that in the past was the center of Portuguese Romanticism.
 The neighborhood is known for its peculiar stores and bohemian bars like, for example, the famous Café A Brasileira where Fernando Pessoa used to spend his evenings.
 However, Chiado has much more to offer.
-In the list below you will find the main points of interest:
+In the list below you find the main points of interest:

-- Elevador de Santa Justa, a neo-Gothic style elevator designed by engineer Raoul Mesnier du Ponsard in the early 20th century.
+- Elevador de Santa Justa, a neo-Gothic style elevator designed by the engineer Raoul Mesnier du Ponsard in the early twentieth century.
 It connects Baixa with the Chiado district.

 - Luvaria Ulisses, a glove store founded in 1925 by Joaquim Rodrigues Simões.
-Two large columns protect a door that opens into an atmosphere that preserves the style of the 1920s.
-(Rua do Carmo 87).
+Two large columns protect a door that opens onto an environment that preserves the style of the 1920s.
+(Rua do Carmo 87)

 - Pastelaria Bénard, one of the oldest in the Portuguese capital.
-I recommend you try their freshly baked croissants with raspberry jam.
+I recommend trying their freshly baked croissants with raspberry jam.
 (Rua Garrett 104)

 - A Vida Portuguesa, a charming store in the former David & David perfume factory.
 They sell bars of natural soap, decorative objects, toys and other merchandise with a vintage touch.
 (Rua Anchieta 11)